The Beginner’s Guide to DIY Stained Concrete Floors

 When it was dry, we applied a second coat.

 It dried to the touch in 2 hours, and in 4 hours we could walk on it.
 By the next day, I was able to get back in there and finish the walls.

 Kemiko Stain was so much fun to use.
 DIY stained concrete is the easiest DIY that we have ever done, with the most amazing results.

 Ease of Use: 5 out of 5

 Price: $130 compared to an estimated $500 for tile.
-(Roughly $ 0.50 a sq foot)
+(Roughly $ 0.50 sq. ft)

 Will we use it again?
 Definitely.
-The cost and ease of use makes us want to use it everywhere.
+The cost and ease of use make us want to use it everywhere.
 We resurfaced our front porch so that we could use it there as well.
 We’re also considering it for the patio of our dreams that we want to build.

 If you liked this post, next week, I will be sharing a super fun affordable way to update/make kitchen countertops.
 I cannot wait to share this source because I am so excited to use the product!